CASFRI/CASFRI/README.md

 All other columns represent target attributes in the CASFRI tables.
 The values in each cell list the attributes to be mapped to the translation table placeholder names.
 In the case of the translation table rows, the values must match the placeholder names used in the translation table.
 In the case of rows representing source datasets, the values represent source attribute names.

-**3. TT_CreateMappingView().**
-The function TT_CreateMappingView() is used to create the VIEWs used in the workflow by mapping the attributes defined in the attribute dependencies table from the source names to the translation table placeholder names.
+**3. TT_CreateMappingView() -** The function TT_CreateMappingView() is used to create the VIEWs used in the workflow by mapping the attributes defined in the attribute dependencies table from the source names to the translation table placeholder names.
 It has the following arguments:

 * **Schema name:** schema the source inventory was loaded to
 * **From table name (optional):** inventory_id of source inventory row in attribute dependencies table